bigcode-project/bigcode-website/content/en/docs/about/mission.md

 - Responsible data governance and development for code LLMs
 - Faster training and inference methods for LLMs

 The project is inspired by [BigScience](https://bigscience.huggingface.co/), an open scientific collaboration which culminated in July 2022 with the release of the [World’s Largest Open Multilingual Language Model](https://huggingface.co/bigscience/bloom).
 BigCode aims to follow, as well as establish, new responsible AI practices to train and share large language models.
-We welcome contributions from all AI researchers and strive for openness and transparency in the LLM development process.
+We welcome contributions from AI researchers and strive for openness and transparency in the LLM development process.
 To foster open collaboration across institutes and corporations, we've established a legal framework for the project.
 See [how we manage intellectual property]({{< relref "docs/about/ip.md" >}}).